The Truth About Ronald Reagan's Relationship With His Wife, Nancy

 A Life of Love and Passion

-After Ronald Reagan finished his presidency, the Reagans moved back to California, the couple began constructing the Ronald Reagan Presidential Museum, and Nancy Reagan wrote an autobiography (via Biography).
-Tragically, in 1994, Ronald Reagan was diagnosed with Alzheimer's disease, and for the remaining 10 years of his life, Nancy took care of him.
+After Ronald Reagan finished his presidency, he and his wife moved back to California, the couple began constructing the Ronald Reagan Presidential Museum, and Nancy wrote an autobiography (via Biography).
+Tragically, in 1994, Ronald was diagnosed with Alzheimer's disease, and for the remaining 10 years of his life, Nancy took care of him.
 He wrote in a letter to the American people (via Biography), "I wish there was some way I could spare Nancy from this painful experience."

-During former President Ronald Reagan's retirement, he tried his best to mend the relationships with his children and sadly had to deal with the death of his own daughter, Maureen Reagan, after she battled cancer for five years and died in 2001 (per ABC News).
-When Ronald died on June 5, 2004, he was surrounded by his children and Nancy Reagan, according to the Los Angeles Times.
+During former President Ronald Reagan's retirement, he tried his best to mend the relationships with his children and sadly had to deal with the death of his own daughter, Maureen, after she lived with cancer for five years and died in 2001 (per ABC News).
+When Ronald died on June 5, 2004, he was surrounded by his children and Nancy, according to the Los Angeles Times.
 Nancy would go on to live for another 12 years before dying on March 6, 2016.
 Though Ronald and Nancy Reagan's life together might've not been perfect, it was filled with love and passion until the very end.